 This setting is for your organization overall.
 Each site has its own sharing setting that you can set independently, though it must be at the same or more restrictive setting as the organization.
 See Change the external sharing setting for a site for more information.

-Azure Active Directory external collaboration settings determine who can invite guests in your organization.
-Be sure to review Azure AD guest access settings as part of your SharePoint and OneDrive sharing setup.
+Microsoft Entra external collaboration settings determine who can invite guests in your organization for site sharing (always) and file and folder sharing (if Azure B2B collaboration is enabled).
+Be sure to review Microsoft Entra guest access settings as part of your SharePoint and OneDrive sharing setup.